Golden Jubilee award for church recorders’ organiser

 Blenheim Palace at Christmas & Living Crafts Fair

 Blenheim Palace was built in the 18th century as a gift to the 1st Duke of Marlborough who won the battle of Blenheim on 13th August 1704.
-Between 1764 – 1764 the grounds were transformed by Capability Brown.
-Today most notably known as the birthplace of Winston Churchill.
+From 1764 the grounds were transformed by Capability Brown.
+Today it is most notably known as the birthplace of Winston Churchill.

-In the Great Court at Blenheim, the “Living Crafts for Christmas Fair” showcases over 150 British designer-makers of high quality contemporary crafts.
-This will be a wonderful opportunity to buy all your Christmas gifts.
+The final treat was to visit the “Living Crafts for Christmas fair” which showcased over 150 British designer-makers of contemporary crafts.
+This was a most enjoyable way to buy some of our Christmas gifts!